augelloantonio/covid-19-Italy-status-and-update/README.md

 This simple frontend Data Visualization dashboard will show the trends of the data found on different channel (linked in the reference section).

+Watch the dashboard at the following link - https://gello94.github.io/covid-19-Italy-status-and-update/

 There are two section under construction:

 ## National Trends